 What is Microsoft Intune for SCCM Admins?

-Intune can perform most of the functionalities of SCCM.
-As per Microsoft, Microsoft Intune is built on modern modular cloud components.
-This solution was decoupling the services in the monolith from development, deployment, and maintenance perspectives.
+Intune can perform most of the SCCM functionalities.
+According to Microsoft, Intune is built on modern modular cloud components.
+Intune is a ready-to-use SaaS (Software-As-A-Service) solution from Microsoft for device management.
+This solution decouples the monolith services from development, deployment, and maintenance perspectives.

-Microsoft Intune is an Enterprise Mobility Management (EMM) solution from Microsoft.
-Microsoft Intune helps to manage all flavors of devices (Windows, iOS, Android, and MacOS).
-This solution helps to deliver network settings and other device management settings.
+Microsoft Intune is a Microsoft Enterprise Mobility Management (EMM) solution.
+It helps manage all device flavours (Windows, iOS, Android, and macOS) and delivers network and other device management settings.

-Microsoft Intune is a combination of Device, Application, Information Protection, Endpoint Protection (antivirus software), Security, and Configuration policy management solution.
+Microsoft Intune combines Device, Application, Information Protection, Endpoint Protection (antivirus software), Security, and Configuration policy management solutions.

 Intune Servers & Management?

-Microsoft handles intune Servers and management of those servers.
-Microsoft Intune is a Software As A Service (SaaS) solution from Microsoft.
-Following are some of the points which are useful with Intune from some of the organization’s perspective.
+Microsoft handles Intune servers and their management.
+Microsoft Intune is a software-as-a-service (SaaS) solution from Microsoft.
+The following are some of the useful points with Intune from some of the organizations’ perspectives.

-- Maintenance of Servers are not required to update Intune to latest version – Managed by Microsoft
+- Maintenance of servers is not required to update Intune to the latest version, which Microsoft manages.

-- Intune admin won’t be able to check and edit Intune Database unlike SCCM Database – Managed by Microsoft
+- Intune admin won’t be able to check and edit Intune Database, unlike SCCM Database, which Microsoft manages.

-- Intune Admin don’t have any option to go back to previous Intune version –
+- Intune Admin doesn’t have the option to go back to the previous Intune version.

 Intune Infra Administration

-As I mentioned above, Intune server infra is managed by Microsoft as this solution is SaaS.
-As an SCCM admin, all infra admin tasks are located in Administration workspace.
-The logical view of Microsoft Intune for SCCM Admins.
+As I mentioned above, Microsoft manages Intune server infra as this solution is SaaS.
+As an SCCM admin, all infra-admin tasks are in the Administration workspace.
+This is the logical view of Microsoft Intune for SCCM Admins.

-There are very less or no server admin tasks for Intune admins.
-However, you might still need to install connectors, global policies before start Intune deployment.
-Most of these activities are one time activities.
-You can just setup Intune and forget.
+There are very few or no server admin tasks for Intune admins.
+However, you might need to install connectors and global policies before starting Intune deployment.
+Most of these activities are one-time activities.
+You can just set up Intune and forget.

 You might need to configure the following components from an Infra administration perspective.